Occupational Health and Safety

 Maintaining and Promoting the Health of Employees' Families

 The JFE Group works with the health insurance union to maintain and improve the health of employees and their families by, for example, encouraging spouses to undergo health examinations.
-The rate of health examinations for dependents (age 40 or older) has been steadily increasing, to 46.3% in FY2020, up 8.7 points from 37.6% in FY2014.
+The rate of health examinations for dependents (age 40 or older) has been steadily increasing to 51.5% in FY2022, up 13.9 points from 37.6% in FY2014.

-For employee health data, please refer to the following information.Employee Health Data
+For employee health data, please refer to the following.

 The JFE Group conducts four basic initiatives to maintain the mental health of employees: “self-care” for workers who strive to remain aware of stress and take preventive measures; “care by management supervisors” who provide advice to subordinates; “care by industrial health staff” who support employees, managers and supervisors; and “care by human resources outside workplaces,” including specialist clinics and individuals.